 We highly recommend that any subsequent changes to the fellowship be communicated to the student in writing, via a "revised" award letter.

 Here are examples of single-year fellowship offer letters that include standard language you could use when awarding your Graduate Program Fellowships Allocation funds or other internal fellowship funds:

 - Single-year Offer Letter US Citizen/Not CA Resident

-- Single-year Offer Letter Nonresident Alien
+- Single-year Offer Letter Nonresident Alien (International)

 The Regulations for Graduate Students Receiving Fellowships (GS501) document is written for graduate students who have received an internal fellowship.
 It provides them with the general regulations, California residency regulations for tuition purposes, fellowship employment regulations, the process for an exception to policy, and tax information.
 We recommend you include this document with each fellowship offer.

 The Council of Graduate Schools (CGS) resolution is supported by UC Davis.
 The resolution states that prospective graduate students are under no obligation to respond to offers of financial support prior to April 15th; earlier deadlines for acceptance of such offers violate the intent of this resolution.